Differences in application and methods of weld seam calculation

 • Welding triangle - weldability of a construction

-• Examples of damage patterns in welded constructions
+• Examples of damage patterns to welded structures

 Verification concepts for the calculation of welded joints